-While we’re waiting for the new coaches’ class to finish baking in the proverbial oven, we have another question for all you coaches out there.
+While we’re getting the new coaches’ class ready to open up this week, we have another question for all you coaches out there.
 (Actually, this applies to everyone, so whether a coach or not, keep reading anyway.)

 So!
 You have a list, are getting a list started, or sitting around thinking “Eeek!
 I really need to get a list going.
 And the thing you’re particularly wondering about is how many people you need to get on this list so you can make the money already.